 Reducing the Likelihood of a Dementia Diagnosis by Taking Care of Your Teeth

+Reducing the likelihood of a dementia diagnosis by taking care of your teeth is possible.
 When was the last time you saw your dentist to have your teeth cleaned?
+Dental care is an important component of good health.

 I recently went for my semi-annual dental cleaning.
 The dental hygienist was exceptional.
 No pain.
 My teeth were clean and polished in less than an hour.
 The hygienist showed me a new way to floss my teeth, which I call the “X” method.
 Rather than flossing straight in between the teeth, one makes an “X” pattern with the floss in between all teeth.
 This serves to remove more plaque and removes the food that becomes stuck between our teeth.
 Why is this little brushing and flossing detail important?

-Tooth loss, gingivitis, and periodontal disease result in chronic infection that, according to research, contribute to a diagnosis of dementia.
+Brushing and flossing are part of good dental care.
+Tooth loss, gingivitis, and periodontal disease result in chronic infections that, according to research, contribute to a diagnosis of dementia.
+A study in Medical News Today links severe gum disease to an increased risk of dementia.

 The bacteria in your mouth and build-up of plaque increase the risk of atherosclerosis which in simple terms is build-up of plaque in the bloodstream that may result in chronic heart disease.
 Treating periodontal disease can reduce the risk of stroke, esophageal cancer, and heart attacks.1

-Periodontal disease is a chronic inflammatory disease related to other systemic diseases like heart disease, diabetes, breathing diseases, and cancer.
+Periodontal disease is a chronic inflammatory disease related to other chronic diseases like heart disease, diabetes, breathing diseases, and cancer.

 Who would have thought that plaque build-up in your mouth relates to plaque build-up in your body and in the brain?
 You’ve heard that memory loss is associated with plaques and tangles.
 Chronic diseases that affect the circulatory system increase the likelihood of a diagnosis of memory loss.
 Plaque is present in the mouth and in the bloodstream.
 The simple act of having your teeth cleaned is a protective factor for your overall health.